-The practice displayed its opening hours in the premises, and included it in their practice information leaflet and on their website.
+The practice displayed its opening hours in their practice information leaflet and on their website.

 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
-The practice website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
-Patients confirmed that they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.